 Wonder Woman is the most important female superhero to have ever been created.
 To say that she laid the groundwork for all female superheroes wouldn’t be giving her enough credit.
 Wonder Woman is to female superheroes what Superman is to male superheroes…the actual definition.
 She’s powerful beyond measure, a genuine leader, and more than both of those combined, extremely intelligent.

-There’s no better candidate to appear as number one in this list.
+There’s no better candidate to appear as number one on this list.

 And that’s it.
-The Top 10 Greatest Female Superheroes In The History of Comic Books.
+The greatest female superheroes in the history of comic books.
 What do you think?
 Who would make your list?